 Dyed in Saco, Maine at Maine Dye & Textiles, Peerie’s expansive 45 color palette makes it the perfect colorwork companion.
 With a range of jewel tones, soft pastels, and warm neutrals, Peerie has a colorway for everyone to enjoy.

 *please note: we are currently out of stock of many Peerie colors.
-We hope to have the entire line back in stock by the end of June.
+We hope to have the entire line back in stock soon.

 210 yards | 20.5 microns | 50 grams | fingering weight

 6¼ –8 stitches to 1" | Suggested Needle: 2¾-3½ mm (US 2-4)

 100% Utah & Nevada grown Merino wool